Joshalexjacobs/SimplyTimers/readme.md

 ```

 #### TimerList
+The timerList is where your timers will be stored.
+There's no limit to how many different timerLists you may have and how many timers are in each list.
-The timerList is where your timers are stored.
-This means that each and every entity in your game can have their own timerList.
+This means that each and every entity in our game can have their own timerList.

-The reason for this is so that we don't have to update every single timer in existence every tick.
-Now we only have to update the timers that are in use and only for whichever entities are using them.
+This way we don't have to update every single timer created every tick.
+We only have to update the timers that are currently being used by active entities.

 ``` lua
 if entity.isDead and checkTimer("dead", entity.timers) == false then